Reyvin2005/NSCOM03-NSS-Project_Group-5/README.md

 ---

 ## Summary
-Lightweight lab tool that learns normal traffic (baseline), then detects IP-spoofing by TTL changes and DoS-like high-rate sources on an isolated test network.
+Lightweight tool that learns normal traffic (baseline), then detects IP-spoofing by TTL changes and DoS-like high-rate sources on an isolated test network.

 ---